amplication/docs/docs/how-to/choose-configure-update-database.md

 ![Amplication Database Update DB](./../plugins/assets/guides/another-database.png)

+That's it!
+The generated code will include all the changes required to use the new database instead of the old one.

 ## Best Practices

-1. **Version Control**: Use Amplication's Git integration to track changes to your data model over time.
-2. **Testing**: Always test database changes in a development or staging environment before applying them to production.
+1. **Testing**: Always test database changes in a development or staging environment before applying them to production.
-3. **Backups**: Regularly backup your database, especially before applying significant schema changes.
+2. **Backups**: Regularly backup your database, especially before applying significant schema changes.
-4. **Performance**: Monitor your database performance and optimize queries as your application grows.
+3. **Performance**: Monitor your database performance and optimize queries as your application grows.